tsiemasilo/aiBOT/replit.md

 ## Overview

-InstaScheduler is a full-stack Instagram automation platform that enables users to schedule posts, analyze Instagram profiles for content inspiration, and automate posting workflows.
-The application combines social media scheduling capabilities with AI-driven content analysis to help users maintain a consistent Instagram presence.
+InstaScheduler is a full-stack Instagram automation platform that enables users to schedule posts, repost content from other Instagram profiles, and automate posting workflows.
+The application combines social media scheduling capabilities with AI-driven caption paraphrasing to help users maintain a consistent Instagram presence.

 **Core Features:**
 - Post scheduling and management with calendar visualization
-- Instagram profile analysis for content inspiration
+- Instagram profile search and confirmation for reposting
-- Automated posting based on analyzed content patterns
+- Automated reposting with AI-paraphrased captions that match the source profile's style
+- Random post selection from confirmed source profiles
 - Analytics dashboard for tracking post performance
 - Configurable posting schedules with custom time slots